The New PEA "Superhero Molecule" Is a Game Changer for Us

 As an aside, chronic discomfort is associated with more rapid brain aging, according to this study published in Nature.
 As I've noted in earlier articles, I suspect this is largely through mechanisms such as microglial activation.
 PEA can markedly help this, and research has shown it to be brain protective.
 This brain protective quality is discussed in a review with over 100 references.
 It even enhances neurogenesis (growth of new healthy brain cells), and can help the brain in a large number of other conditions.

-Making it an important “ounce of prevention” as well to protect brain health.
+This shows PEA to be an important "ounce of prevention" in protecting brain health.
 The PEA also helped improve cognitive function even in healthy people.

 Tired, Achy, Brain Fog, and Can't Sleep?